-- We detail investor sentiment and key upcoming data released with market pricing of outcomes. - Our investment view is that interest rates will stay low for an extended period, and stock market volatility will increase.
+Our investment view is that interest rates will stay low for an extended period, and stock market volatility will increase.
 During 2012-2016 the level of volatility was low by historical standards.
-Our expectation is that volatility will increase, leading to "risk-on", "risk-off" investing market characteristics only distantly related to fundamentals. - The "traditional" approach to investing directly in blue chip high yielding shares, or conventional income funds, leave investors fragile and exposed to falls in the value of investments.
-Falling interest rates and rising market volatility are ideal market conditions for risk managed equity income funds with a "hockey stick" payoff always in place.
-The more volatility, the more opportunities there are to capture upside and re-balance the portfolio.
+Our expectation is that volatility will increase, leading to "risk-on", "risk-off" investing market characteristics only distantly related to fundamentals.
+Relying on market predictions, as is the traditional approach, with a 'straight line' pay-off, leaves investors exposed to large capital losses.